Beehive plans – choosing the wood

 Red Cedar is more expensive and also, in the UK, more difficult to get hold of.
 I felt myself very clever to have a found source on the Internet that was also very local.
 More importantly it was cheap.
 The same place offered Douglas fir to so I smugly ordered enough for five top bar hives — three Douglas fir and two red Cedar.
 We’d make a Douglas fir hive first and paint it with the lovely (if pricey) IKEO paints, take its picture and plonk it on eBay.

 To-ing and fro-ing e-mails finally got costs, payment method and collection sorted and I waited for the nod to come and collect it.
 And waited.
 And waited a bit more.
 Chased once or twice and then bingo — collection morning dawned.
 I was quite excited to finally be getting the project off the ground and turned up on a sunny morning in a beautiful spot, a huge yard full of trees in various states of undress.
 As I drove away with my load the car was filled with the most beautiful smell of pine.
-Unloaded, stacked, counted and checked — it was all present and correct (although it was difficult to distinguish between the Cedar and for the small top bar pieces).
+Unloaded, stacked, counted and checked — it was all present and correct (although it was difficult to distinguish between the Cedar and Fir for the small top bar pieces).

 It dawned on me slowly the next day that something was wrong.
 That gorgeous smelling wood had been damp.
 Not damp from the rain but from within.
-The term ‘green sawn’ floated to the front of my mind and I realise the awful mistake I’ve made.
+The term ‘green sawn’ floated to the front of my mind and I realised the awful mistake I’ve made.

 Greenwood.
 Fresh cut.
 Unseasoned.
 I desperately tried to find confirmation that it would be okay to build the hives with unseasoned wood but I knew in my heart it wouldn’t.
 Naturally bees make their homes in a hollow tree trunks.
 The tree is dead and the wood is dry.
 They don’t like the damp.